Relewise/relewise-sdk-java/README.md

 Otherwise you are welcome to open an Issue in our issue tracker.

 ## License
-relewise-sdk-php is licensed under the MIT license
+relewise-sdk-java is licensed under the MIT license

 ## Local Development
 Check [DEVELOPMENT.md](./DEVELOPMENT.md) for details on running this project locally for development.